 In the 2015-2016 season, Hailey Clark made her European debut at the Salzburger Landestheater in the Austrian premiere of Brokeback Mountain with a newly orchestrated chamber version by composer Charles Wuorinen.
 Previous seasons included guest appearances at North Carolina Opera for Donna Elvira in Don Giovanni, Fort Worth Opera as Leïla in Les pêcheurs des perles, and Opera Naples for Norina in Don Pasquale.
 She was a member of the young artist program at the Florida Grand Opera for her first performances of Fiordiligi in Così fan tutte.
 In the summer of 2014, Ms. Clark was seen at Santa Fe Opera in a featured scene of the title role of Thaïs and covering Marzelline in a new production of Fidelio under the baton of Harry Bicket.

-Ms. Clark is a two-time District Winner of of the Metropolitan Opera National Council Auditions, a 2015 International Finalist in the Competizione dell'Opera Italian Arias Competition (Linz, Austria), and a grant recipient from the Santa Fe Opera: "Award for Outstanding Apprentice."
 She holds a Master of Music in Vocal Performance from the University of Michigan School of Music and a Bachelor of Music in Vocal Performance from the University of Maryland School of Music.
-She is also a proud alumnus of the Freie Universität Berlin's FU-Best program.
-Currently the North Carolina native resides in Dresden, Germany with her husband, tenor Joseph Dennis.
+She is also a proud alumnus of the Freie Universität Berlin's FU-Best program in Berlin, and studied Italian at the Cincinnati Conservatory of Music's program in Lucca, Italy.